dbgwen/Artificial-Intelligence-Implementation-Methodology/README.md

 2. Interview AI experts and clinician that use AI in clinical practice Interview a minimum of n=10 clinicians using AI in their routine clinical practice.
-Ask them to provide insights into the implementation, workflow changes, and their beliefs and attitudes towards the implementationa nd deployment of AI applications.
+Ask them to provide insights into the implementation, workflow changes, and their beliefs and attitudes towards the implementationa and deployment of AI applications.
 The interviews will be conducted over the phone or through email. https://medium.com/building-trust-and-adoption-in-machine-learning-in/my-clinician-interview-guide-f46f26f959e8

 3. Solicit feedback